kennethkoh5501/BSL2e/README.md

 Log any remaining `403 Forbidden - GET https://...` errors so proxy configuration can be adjusted.

+`npm run build` uses Next.js static export mode and writes the compiled site to the `out/` directory.
+Keep that folder out of source control (it is already listed in `.gitignore`) and reference `out` as the public directory for Firebase Hosting.

 ## Automated Build + Deploy Pipeline

 Run the bundled automation script to apply the troubleshooting flow, validate the build, and deploy to Firebase Hosting in a single step: